 - Use a form to poke holes into the bottom and sides of the dough.
 Bake in the preheated oven for 5-7 minutes, removing it BEFORE the crust is browned.
 Then, remove the crust from the oven and set aside, leaving the oven on. ***See Note

-- Heat a large skillet with ½ tbsp of butter over medium heat.
+- Heat a large skillet with ½ tablespoon of butter over medium heat.
 Once the butter is melted add the turnips and mushrooms.
 Stir to combine, then cover the skillet and continue cooking until the turnips have softened, stirring every couple of minutes.

 - Remove the lid and add the chicken broth, cream cheese, heavy whipping cream, and all of the seasonings except the salt.
 Increase heat to medium-high and bring the mixture to a low boil.
 Then, reduce heat to medium-low and allow the mixture to simmer until the liquid has reduced by half and is slightly thickened.
 Stir frequently throughout this process.